Gary Buer: Playing career and military service

 A native of Atwater, Minnesota, Buer graduated from the University of Minnesota Morris, where he played college football as a defensive end.
-In 1970, Buer enlisted in the United States Army serving in South Vietnam.
+In 1970, Buer enlisted in the United States Army, serving in South Vietnam.

 Coaching career

 Early coaching career

 After being honorably discharged from the Army, Buer worked as the defensive coordinator at St. Cloud State University in St. Cloud, Minnesota, where he earned a master's degree.
-In 1973, he was an at Dakota State University in Madison, South Dakota.
-Buer then spent two years as an assistant his alma mater, the University of Minnesota Morris, before returning to Dakota State in March 1976 as head baseball coach and defensive coordinator for the football team.
+In 1973, he was at Dakota State University in Madison, South Dakota.
+Buer then spent two years as an assistant at his alma mater, the University of Minnesota Morris, before returning to Dakota State in March 1976 as head baseball coach and defensive coordinator for the football team.
 By August 176, Buer has moved on to Brigham Young University (BYU) as a graduate assistant.
-With four other graduate assistants, he coached junior varsity football team, while earning his doctorate in physical education and athletic administration.
+With four other graduate assistants, he coached a junior varsity football team, while earning his doctorate in physical education and athletic administration.

 Head coach at Dakota State

 Buer's first head coaching position was at Dakota State.
-During his two seasons, the Trojans compiled a record of 18–2 and he was named NAIA District Coach of the Year and conference Coach of the Year in 1977 and 1978.
+During his two seasons, the Trojans compiled a record of 18–2, and he was named NAIA District Coach of the Year and conference Coach of the Year in 1977 and 1978.